ST. LOUIS PARK BANKS

 An early (possibly the earliest) credit card used in the Park was the Minneapolis Charga-Plate Service.
 It consisted of an embossed metal frame (like a tiny car license plate) with a paper card that said Charga-Plate Stores of Minneapolis “Carry This Charga-Plate Always” The holder would then sign the card.
 Married women were usually required to use their husbands’ names.
 In 1974 the Equal Credit Opportunity Act made it illegal for credit card providers to require women to get credit cards in their husband’s names.

-Farmers and Mechanics Savings Bank, located in downtown Minneapolis, was the repository of the school savings of thousands of St. Louis Park kids.
+Farmers and Mechanics Savings Bank, located in downtown Minneapolis, was the repository of the school savings of thousands of St. Louis Park kids, starting in May 1924.
 The building is now a hotel and some of those savings are dust.
 The bank’s current iteration is U.S. Bank, and students who didn’t get their money should check for unclaimed money with the state.